endurodave/IntegrationTestFramework/README.md

 As more integration tests are created, the product's executable image size increases.
 To manage this, the tests are distributed across multiple images, each with a specific purpose.
 For example, one image might test a logging subsystem, while another tests the alarm subsystem.
 Distributing the integration tests across multiple builds helps keep the image size manageable on memory constrained devices.

 # Delegates
-The Delegate library offers both synchronous and asynchronous function invocation, typically utilized in two design patterns:
+The DelegateMQ library offers both synchronous and asynchronous function invocation, typically utilized in two design patterns:

 * **Publish/Subscribe** - publisher exposes a delegate container to allow subscriber callbacks via anonymous runtime registration.
 * **Asynchronous Call** - asynchronously invoke any function on a specified thread using either a blocking or non-blocking call.

-See [Asynchronous Multicast Delegates (C++17)](https://github.com/endurodave/AsyncMulticastDelegateModern) for more information.
+See [DelegateMQ](https://github.com/endurodave/DelegateMQ) for more information.

 # Integration Tests
 The integration tests are contained within `Logger_IT.cc`.
 All tests follow a similar pattern: